-Preserving inports and outports: CacheMaster installs three kinds of rules in the hardware switch: (i) fine-grained rules that apply the cached part of the policy (cache-hit rules), (ii) coarse-grained rules that forward packets to a software switch (cache-miss rules), and (iii) coarse-grained rules that handle return traffic from the software switches, similar to mechanisms used in DIFANE [22].
-In addition to matching on packetheader fields, an OpenFlow policy may match on the inport where the packet arrives.
-Therefore, the hardware switch tags cache-miss packets with the input port (e.g., using a VLAN tag) so that the software switches then either its dependent-set or the cover-set is also present on the TCAM and hence is safe to leave behind during the decomposition phase can apply rules that depend on the inport8.
+CacheMaster installs three kinds of rules in the hardware switch: (i) fine-grained rules that apply the cached part of the policy (cache-hit rules), (ii) coarse-grained rules that forward packets to a software switch (cachemiss rules), and (iii) coarse-grained rules that handle return traffic from the software switches, similar to mechanisms used in DIFANE [23].
+In addition to matching on packet-header fields, an OpenFlow policy may match on the inport where the packet arrives.
+Therefore, the hardware switch tags cache-miss packets with the input port (e.g., using a VLAN tag) so that the software switches can apply rules that depend on the inport9.
 The rules in the software switches apply any "drop" or "modify" actions, tag the packets for proper forwarding at the hardware switch, and direct the packet back to the hardware switch.
 Upon receiving the return packet, the hardware switch simply matches on the tag, pops the tag, and forwards to the designated output port(s).